Klute: Filming

 Principal photography of Klute began in December 1970 in New York City.
 In March 1971, it was reported that filming had completed.

 The film was shot by cinematographer Gordon Willis, a frequent collaborator of Pakula known for his employment of darkness and shadows in his cinematography.
 Film scholar Terence McSweeney writes in The Other Hollywood Renaissance (2020) that the film's cinematography is deliberately destabilizing and disorienting, utilizing close-up shots while lacking establishing shots, and that its editing style features abrupt transitions and a lack of traditional film cues.
-Actor Sutherland, reflecting on the film, commented that, "there were a lot of things in Klute that didn't make any sense in terms of movies."
+Donald Sutherland, reflecting on the film, commented that, "there were a lot of things in Klute that didn't make any sense in terms of movies."

+Music

+Soundtrack

+The film's soundtrack was composed by Michael Small.
+Klute was Small's second film score, and first in Hollywood after Out of It (1969).
+The consulting editor of that film, Carl Lerner, subsequently recommended Small to Pakula.
+Small was afforded a large amount of freedom in his development of the score, and made use of a chamber orchestra, with a microtonal xylophone, unorthodox percussion, and female vocals.
+A central motif within the score is the idea of a "siren call", used to identify both Fonda's character and the killer.

+Like several of Small's other film scores, Klute's soundtrack was pressed in relatively small numbers, and copies of its original pressing on vinyl have fetched high prices in the second-hand market.
+In 2007, it was released on CD in a double-bill with the soundtrack for All The President's Men, which was composed by David Shire.

+Small and Pakula's working relationship lasted for a number of years, with him also scoring The Parallax View, Love and Pain and the Whole Damn Thing (1973), Comes a Horseman (1978), and See You in the Morning (1989).

 Release

 Theatrical

 Klute was released theatrically in the United States by Warner Bros., premiering on June 23, 1971, in Los Angeles and New York City before opening wide on June 25.

 Home media

 Warner Bros.
 Home Entertainment released Klute on DVD first in February 2002.
 The Criterion Collection released the film on Blu-ray in July 2019 featuring a new 4K restoration from the original film elements.